by Jessica Gore of The Sweater Collective

 N2: k14 [16,18].

 You will now be working across the middle 28 [32,36] sts from N2 only; these are the heel sts.
 Use markers if you wish to designate your gusset sts which will be left unworked for now (14 [16,18] sts just worked, and last 14 [16,18] sts on opposite end of N2), from the heel sts.
-Leave sts from N1 resting on the cable of your circular needle (or a double-pointed needle if you are using a different method of working in the rnd).
+Leave sts from N1 resting on the cable of your circular needle or a spare double-pointed needle.

 HEEL TURN (worked flat)